DhritiDas25/Linux_Lab/Assignments/LAB3.md

 ![alt text](image-35.png)

+### 🔸Before modifying the program user input was invalid.
+Range was already specified.
-### 🔸After enhancing the program the user can input start, end and step values.
+### 🔸After modifying the program the user can input start, end and step values.
 ### 🔸The older script ```5_script.sh``` has been saved as ```enhanced_numbers.sh```.
 ### The program is as follows: